DavidArmstrong/SAMDTelescopeController/docs/README.md

 initialized.
 Please refer to the Readme file that is with that sketch for specific instructions on how to set up and run the application.

-Note that while two different Magnetic Compass Libraries are loaded, only one will actually be used by the application.
-It depends on which one is physically present.
+Note that while two or three different Magnetic Compass Libraries may loaded, only one will actually be used by the application.
+It depends on which one is physically present, and on configuring the software options.

 After the TC4_0diagnostics.ino sketch tests pass, you can move on to compiling and using the TC4_0.ino application, located in the TC4_0 folder.

+Finally, as an optional utility, there is the TC4_0powerMonitor.ino sketch.
+This allows real-time monitoring of a 12 volt gel-cell battery, should that be used to power the system.
+It includes the capability of providing an estimate of how much power is available to use.
+The sketch is hosted on a separate SAMD21 MCU, so it runs independently of the main controller.

 Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.